-How can surgery help?
+How can having surgery help?

 Having surgery should reduce the pain or stop it completely.
-Your toe/s should be straighter.
-You should feel more comfortable when wearing shoes.
-Only think about surgery if:
+The top of the joint should be flatter and you should feel more comfortable when wearing shoes.
+You should think about surgery only if

-- the pain is too much and is affecting your life. - you are not able to wear shoes or you are getting sores from your shoes rubbing.
+- the pain is too much or ongoing and is affecting your life - your are not able to wear shoes, or you are getting sores from your shoes rubbing.